 But still, even today, some cities have a complete ban on leaf blowers.
 Any leaf blower can’t be used inside the city.

 These bans make sense since noise pollution is quite high when operating a leaf blower.

 Read Next – Top 5 Most Powerful Handheld Leaf Blower Reviews 2020

 Why They Ban Leaf Blowers

 Most of the cities ban leaf blowers because of loud noise.
 But leaf blowers powered by gas are also significant pollutants since the two-stroke engine is not burning fuel efficiently.

-There is also a potential health risk of blowing fine particles in the air, which can be inhaled by people.
+There is also a potential health risk of blowing fine particles into the air, which people can inhale.
 Today we know that particles in the air are one of the main factors in lung disease.

-But, electric and cordless battery-powered leaf blowers are still going strong and we can expect something new in the future.
+Electric and cordless battery-powered leaf blowers are still going strong, and we can expect something new in the future.

-Electric leaf blowers give you an opportunity to clean your backyard from debris and leaves.
+Electric leaf blowers allow you to clean your backyard from debris and leaves.